fedbiomed/fedbiomed/docs/developer/testing-in-fedbiomed.md

 7. Pay attention to testing the functionality of the wrapper class instead of testing the integration of wrapped classes.
 8. Try to use Fake classes as little as possible.
 Follow the guide in section 8 to decide if a Fake class is required.
 9. Mock complex classes to reduce complexity.
-10. Do not mock the methods of the class being tested unless if you have to.
+10. Do not mock the methods of the class being tested unless you have to.
 11. Start mocking from a higher level rather than a lower layer.
 12. Write separate test cases for private methods if the method is complex and complicated to test through public methods
 13. Focus on what the function does while testing methods that receive generic data types as input.